wencruz/ModuleManager/Module-Manager-Syntax.md

 {
     name = myPartName

-    description:NEEDS[RealFuels] = This part is used in real fuels description:NEEDS[ModularFuelSystem] = This part is used in modular fuel system }
+    description:NEEDS[RealFuels&!ModularFuelSystem] = This part is used in real fuels description:NEEDS[ModularFuelSystem&!RealFuels] = This part is used in modular fuel system }
 ```